Languages and Translations

 Translation mode is an easy way to start translating anything on your library page.
 First, make sure you have the correct language to translate.
 If you are not set in the correct language, use the "Languages" dropdown menu in the top right corner to change the language.
 Then, click "Start Translation Mode" in the top right corner.

-Note: You can also Start or Stop Translation Mode in Aspen Administration > Languages and Translations > Translations > Start Translation Mode.
+Note: You can also Start or Stop Translation Mode in Aspen Administration > Languages and Translations > Translations > Start/Stop Translation Mode.

 Note: Any changes to languages and translations are global per server.
 If you share a server with several other libraries with their own individual catalogs, translation changes will be applied to ALL libraries.

-Go to Aspen Administration > Languages and Translations > Translations
+To get started, head to Aspen Administration > Languages and Translations > Translations.

 By default, Aspen will show all terms.
 If you want to hide terms that have already been translated and focus only on untranslated terms, check Hide terms that have been translated already.

-To see terms during a certain time period, you can use the Show Terms created since calendar and narrow down by date and/or time.
-This does take into consider API calls and translations in LiDA as well.
+To see terms added to the interface during a certain time period, you can use the Show Terms created since calendar and narrow down by date and/or time.
+This does take into consideration API calls and translations in LiDA as well.

-If you only want to focus on terms showing to the public or the admin, you have options in the Show Terms displaying to dropdown:
+To focus on terms showing either to the public or just in Aspen administration, you have options in the Show Terms Displayed To dropdown:

 • Either Public or Administration Users